 R.I.P.
 Tom and George Pendlebury.

-Thanks to my Aunty Marjie for the old photos and some of the valuable background information and thanks to Uncle Rob for the initial information on locating the cemeteries and gravesites.
+A big thankyou to my Aunty Marjie for the old photos and some of the valuable background information and thanks to Uncle Rob for the initial information on locating the cemeteries and gravesites.
+Rob actually took my Grandmother to France towards the end of 2012 to visit her Uncles graves for the first time.
+That was an emotional but fulfilling experience for everyone involved.